jqphu/blog/data/blog/crypto-is-unforgiving.md

 # Phishing websites
 Phishing websites are huge.
-We saw over 7500 ETH was lost with the uniswap phishing website just last week.
+We saw over 7500 ETH was lost with the Uniswap phishing website just last week.

 Today, our strategies to check phishing websites are insufficient.
 This is by checking the url, seeing if the webpage mimics another or manual blocklists.